 For general terms and conditions of entry to Bristol Backgammon tournaments, click here for knock-outs or here for round robins.

-And as a separate issue, he has added an extra £20 prize -- the Handicap Trophy Side Pool Grand Prix -- for the player entering either or both of the furthest progression side pools with the best record over the season, using the same scoring system as the main prize and with a player's six best points totals (having entered that pool) deciding.
+And as a separate issue, he has added an extra prize (originally £20, but from 2019 £25) -- the Handicap Trophy Side Pool Grand Prix -- for the player entering either or both of the furthest progression side pools with the best record over the season, using the same scoring system as the main prize and with a player's six best points totals (having entered that pool) deciding.